brainglobe/brainglobe.github.io/docs/source/documentation/brainrender/usage/using-your-data/registering-data.md

 ## Aligning to atlas's space

-Brainglobe's Atlas API relies on [brainglobe-space](/documentation/brainglobe-space/index) for transforming data (e.g. image stacks) so that they are all oriented the same way.
-Bg-space provides a convenient naming convection to define the orientation of your data based on where the origin is and the direction that the three main axes (first three dimensions of your image data) point towards.
+Brainglobe's Atlas API relies on [brainglobe-space](/documentation/brainglobe-space/index) for transforming data (e.g. image stacks) so that they are all oriented the same way. brainglobe-space provides a convenient naming convection to define the orientation of your data based on where the origin is and the direction that the three main axes (first three dimensions of your image data) point towards.

-The process of transforming data from one axes system requires knowing the "space" of your target (i.e. of brainrender's atlas data\) and of the source \(your data\).
+The process of transforming data from one axes system requires knowing the "space" of your target (i.e. of brainrender's atlas data) and of the source (your data).
 The orientation of your data depends on your experimental set-up and subsequent pre-processing steps.
 To know what brainrender's target space is:

 ```python